-3. CUMULATIVE EFFECT OF CHANGES IN ACCOUNTING PRINCIPLES (Exelon and Generation) In 2001, the Financial Accounting Standard Board (FASB) issued Statement of Accounting Standard (SFAS) No. 141, "Business Combinations" (SFAS No. 141), which requires that all business combinations be accounted for under the purchase method of accounting and establishes criteria for the separate recognition of intangible assets acquired in business combinations.
+In 2001, the Financial Accounting Standard Board (FASB) issued Statement of Accounting Standard (SFAS) No. 141, "Business Combinations" (SFAS No. 141), which requires that all business combinations be accounted for under the purchase method of accounting and establishes criteria for the separate recognition of intangible assets acquired in business combinations.
 SFAS No. 141 is effective for business combinations initiated after June 30, 2001.
 In addition, SFAS No. 141 requires that unamortized negative goodwill related to pre-July 1, 2001 purchases be recognized as a change in accounting principle concurrent with the adoption of SFAS No. 142, "Goodwill and Other Intangible Assets" (SFAS No. 142).
-At

-December 31, 2001, AmerGen Energy Company, LLC (AmerGen), an equity-method investee of Generation, had \$43 million of negative goodwill, net of accumulated amortization, recorded on its balance sheet.
+At December 31, 2001, AmerGen Energy Company, LLC (AmerGen), an equity-method investee of Generation, had \$43 million of negative goodwill, net of accumulated amortization, recorded on its balance sheet.
 Upon AmerGen's adoption of SFAS No. 141 in January 2002, Generation recognized its proportionate share of income of \$22 million (\$13 million, net of income taxes) as a cumulative effect of a change in accounting principle.

-Exelon, Commonwealth Edison Company (ComEd), PECO Energy Company (PECO) and Generation adopted SFAS No. 142 as of January 1, 2002.
+Exelon, ComEd, PECO and Generation adopted SFAS No. 142 as of January 1, 2002.
 SFAS No. 142 establishes new accounting and reporting standards for goodwill and intangible assets.
-Exelon does not have significant other intangible assets recorded on its balance sheet.
-Under SFAS No. 142, goodwill is no longer subject to amortization; however, goodwill is subject to an assessment for impairment using a two-step fair value based test, the first step of which must be performed at least annually, or more frequently if events or circumstances indicate that goodwill might be impaired.
+Other than goodwill, Exelon does not have significant other intangible assets recorded on its consolidated balance sheets.
+Under SFAS No. 142, goodwill is no longer subject to amortization, however, goodwill is subject to an assessment for impairment using a two-step fair value based test, the first step of which must be performed at least annually, or more frequently if events or circumstances indicate that goodwill might be impaired.
 The first step compares the fair value of a reporting unit to its carrying amount, including goodwill.
 If the carrying amount of the reporting unit exceeds its fair value, the second step is performed.
 The second step compares the carrying amount of the goodwill to the fair value of the goodwill.
 If the fair value of goodwill is less than the carrying amount, an impairment loss is reported as a reduction to goodwill and a charge to operating expense, except at the transition date, when the loss is reflected as a cumulative effect of a change in accounting principle.